lukewduncan/nodejs-task/README.md

 Below, you'll find my explanations about the decisions that I made to build the application.

 #### Object modelling and MongoDB
-I thought it would be best to use Mongoose to model the data.
-This is because I knew the data I had to collect (Users, Books), and also because Mongoose was built on top of MongoDB native web driver.
-It also allowed me to build the application quicker because I had working knowledge of Mongoose.
+I thought it would be best to use Mongoose in order to model the data.
+This is because the data between User and Books was relational.
+It also allowed me to build the application quicker, because I had working knowledge.

 If the goal of the project was to use MongoDB native web driver directly, I apologize.
 I can see the need to utilize MongoDB native web driver for large datasets, but again - in situations of a simple CRUD app, object modelling made sense to me.

 I purposely structured the application with the use of services.
-If things had to be changed to use the MongoDB native web driver, then it would be easy to refactor our CRUD services.
+If things had to be changed to use the MongoDB native web driver, it would be easy to refactor our CRUD services.

-As far as the actual database, I implemented MongoDB Atlas just to get my application up and running quickly.
-I did not have MongoDB installed locally and attaching a URL string was much easier for me.
+As far as the actual database, I implemented MongoDB Atlas to get my application up and running quickly.
+I did not have MongoDB installed locally and attaching a URL string to Mongoose was much easier for me.

 #### Authentication
 From the project instructions, I knew that a user had to have the ability to signup, and then be authenticated when making requests.
-Having prior Express experience, I used PassportJS.
+Having prior Express experience, I used PassportJS and JSON Web Tokens.

-The User endpoints simply signup `POST /api/signup` and retrive the JWT Token `POST /api/token` to make requests in the future.
+The User endpoints simply signup `POST /api/signup` and retrieve the JWT Token `POST /api/token` to make requests in the future.
 Both endpoints require `username` and `password`.
 In order to secure our app further, I utilize Bcrypt to hash the password upon initial save of the user.

 All routes under `/api/books` are utilizing `passport.authenticate()` in the route middleware.
 This is to validate the JWT token so we can figure out which user is making the request.